 - One of Red Tricycle’s Coolest Power Moms of San Francisco (2013) .

 The most valuable award, of course, is that of your attention, right here, right now.
 So thank you, gentle reader.

 I come by my parenting chops by virtue of a daughter (since September 2004) and a son (since January 2007), both carried and birthed by my beloved.
 Our donor is what you call “personally known” (and also loved).
 I come by most of the rest of what goes into this blog by virtue of some book-learning (BA: Berkeley, English; MA: Minnesota, American Studies & Feminist Studies), some teaching at both universities (American Studies, Women’s Studies, Composition, Pedagogy), and sundry activism hither and yon.

-I’ve written about my parenting journey elsewhere in print, and cross-post and Edit-in-Chief over at Lesbian Family.
+I’ve written about my parenting journey elsewhere in print, and cross-post and Edit-in-Chief over at VillageQ.
 I’ve posted at BlogHer as a Contributing Editor in Parenting and Family topics, and worked there for time directing conference programming.
-I’ve talked about LGBT and “alternative” families online, as well as writing at social media conferences like Mom 2.0, Dad 2.0, and BlogHer.
+I’ve talked about LGBT and “alternative” families online, as well as writing at social media conferences like Mom 2.0, Dad 2.0, and BlogHer, and at local universities.
 More all-purpose caveats here.

 If you’re interested, please write me via this blog’s contact page.
 Meanwhile, you’re welcome to comment on anything; I just ask that you register first.
 Worry not: I won’t share your email with anybody, anyway, anyhow.
 It simply enables me to preview comments so I can nix the spam, which is all I’ve had to nix.
 I’m proud to say that since the inception of this thing, I’ve